TalaoDAO/oidc4vc-server/docs/source/api_oidc.rst

 Decode JWT
 **********

 JWT can be decoded with Talao RSA public key .
-Audience is your client_id, algorithm is RS256
+Audience is 'did:talao:talaonet:EE09654eEdaA79429F8D216fa51a129db0f72250', algorithm is RS256

 Talao RSA key :